-As the multifamily industry navigates a new landscape shaped by COVID-19, real estate professionals need to continue innovating to ensure a safe and sanitary environment at their properties.
+As the multifamily industry continues to grow, real estate professionals need to continue innovating to ensure a safe and exciting environment at their properties.

-Without a solution to mitigate person-to-person contact, your building entrance could pose a health risk.
-Efforts to keep your building safe should start at the front door because it’s a heavily trafficked area.
+Efforts to keep your building safe and modern should start at the front door because it’s a heavily trafficked area.

 Thanks to proptech, some apartment intercoms now include contactless entry systems and are now readily available to multifamily properties seeking a safer — and more convenient — way to grant property access.
 Read on to learn more about contactless apartment entry and why you should invest in it.